Rick Bognar: World Wrestling Federation (1996–1997)

 In September 1996, play-by-play announcer Jim Ross introduced Bognar as "Razor Ramon" and Glenn Jacobs as "Diesel" as part of a storyline mocking the departure of former employees Scott Hall and Kevin Nash, who had left for WCW.
 The storyline was also an attempt to turn Ross into a heel.
 However, the Jim Ross heel turn proved unpopular and was dropped almost immediately.
 The fake Razor Ramon and Diesel storyline also proved unpopular with the fans.
 On the October 20 episode of Superstars, Fake Razor defeated Bob Holly.
 On October 21, he scored an upset victory over Marc Mero on Monday Night Raw.
-On the November 3 episode of WWF Superstars of Wrestling, Bognar and Fake Diesel defeated Barry Horowitz and Aldo Montoya.
-At Survivor Series (1996), Bognar teamed with Faarooq, Vader, and the second Diesel to compete in a four-on-four Survivor Series tag team elimination match against Flash Funk, Jimmy Snuka, Savio Vega, and Yokozuna that ended in a no contest.
+On the November 3 episode of Superstars, Bognar and Fake Diesel defeated Barry Horowitz and Aldo Montoya.
+At Survivor Series, Bognar teamed with Faarooq, Vader, and the second Diesel to compete in a four-on-four Survivor Series tag team elimination match against Flash Funk, Jimmy Snuka, Savio Vega, and Yokozuna that ended in a no contest.
 Bognar would also suffer losses to the likes of Savio Vega and Bret Hart.
 Bognar and Fake Diesel also defeated The Godwinns on an episode of Raw in January 1997.
 On January 11, he wrestled in the main event of the second episode of WWF Shotgun Saturday Night as he lost to Rocky Maivia.
 Despite receiving a WWF Tag Team Championship match against Owen Hart and The British Bulldog at the In Your House 12: It's Time pay-per-view (which they lost), the gimmick's television lifespan lasted only until the 1997 Royal Rumble.
 Bognar was the first one eliminated in the Royal Rumble match, when he was eliminated by Ahmed Johnson.
 Jacobs, meanwhile, was the last wrestler legally eliminated from the Royal Rumble match.